 Katrina L. Mantzke, C.P.A., Ph.D., University of Wisconsin, associate professor, Donna Kieso Professor of Accountancy

 Linda Matuszewski, C.P.A., Ph.D., University of Cincinnati, associate professor, Dean and Brenda DuCray Professor of Accountancy

-Mark J. Mellon, C.P.A., Ph.D., Florida State University, assistant professor
+Mark J. Mellon, C.P.A., Ph.D., Florida State University, associate professor

 Martin J. Ndicu, Ph.D., Mississippi State University, assistant professor

-Matthew D. Pickard, C.F.E., Ph.D., The University of Arizona, assistant professor
+Matthew D. Pickard, C.F.E., Ph.D., The University of Arizona, associate professor

-Mark E. Riley, C.P.A., Ph.D., Texas Tech University, associate professor, Dean and Brenda DuCray Professor of Accountancy
+Mark E. Riley, C.P.A., Ph.D., Texas Tech University, Dean and Brenda DuCray Professor of Accountancy, professor

 Donald Tidrick, C.I.A., C.M.A., C.P.A., Ph.D., Ohio State University, professor, Deloitte Professor of Accountancy